sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 ---
 title: A simpler and smaller Angular starter with ngLite
-published: false
+published: true
-description: 'Discover how you can start your Angular apps from a leaner Angular template, by changing the default configuration.'
+description: Is it be possible to start your Angular apps from a leaner template?
+Let's try doing that by changing the default configuration.
 tags: 'webdev, beginners, javascript, angular'
 cover_image: ./assets/ng-lite-banner.jpg
 series: ng-lite
 id: 1151114
+date: '2022-07-29T13:02:18Z'
 ---

 A lot of complaints I heard when starting with Angular are about the sheer amount of files you get even on simple apps.
 When looking at the default starter template you get from Angular CLI's `ng new` command, it's true that it can be a bit overwhelming if you're not used to it.